-After a sight test, the optician must give you a copy of your optical prescription, even if you do not need glasses.
+After a sight test, the optician must give you a copy of your optical prescription, even if you do not need glasses or contact lenses.
 If your prescription has changed and you qualify for an optical voucher, the optician completes a GOS 3 form - the optical voucher's official name.